 - GIProAvtoDorTrans – State Design Institute for Transport Management and Transport Enterprises and Buildings, related to ORGDORSTROY – State Bureau of Construction Organization.

-- GIProPromSelStroi (Гипропромсельстрой) – state design institut for planing of facilities Agrimanufacturing Enterprises.
+- GIProPromSelStroi (Гипропромсельстрой) – state design institute for planing of facilities Agrimanufacturing Enterprises.

-- GIProGorStroy (Гипрогорстрой) – Sakkalakmshensakhproekti – State Design Institute at the Ministry of Construction of the Georgian SSR.
-Main profile of the institute was city planning and teritorial planning.
+- GIProGorStroy (Гипрогорстрой) – Saqqalaqmshensakhproekti – State Design Institute at the Ministry of Construction of the Georgian SSR.
+Main profile of the institute was city planning and territorial planning.
 It had branch offices in Sokhumi and Batumi.